Consensus-Based Dantzig-Wolfe Decomposition: Introduction

-There has been a lot of work done on consensus problems and developing distributed optimization algorithms.
+Consensus problems and distributed optimization algorithms have been heavily studied.
 A classic method is dual decomposition where the linking constraints are relaxed, and the problem becomes separable.
 The algorithm alternates between solving local subproblems independently and a central step which updates the dual variables as in dual ascent \cite{boyd}.
 Many variants of dual decomposition have been proposed, such as using subgradients to update the dual iterates when optimizing nonsmooth functions \cite{nedic2009distributed}.
-Many of the distributed methods are optimized over a network, where agents, treated as nodes, only share limited information with neighboring nodes according to a transition matrix \cite{nedic2010constrained,mota2015distributed,xi2017distributed}.
+Many of the distributed methods are optimized over a network, where agents, treated as nodes, only share limited information with neighbors according to a transition matrix \cite{nedic2010constrained,mota2015distributed,xi2017distributed}.
 A survey on dual decomposition techniques for distributed optimization and consensus problems is given in \cite{nedic2010survey}.
 Dual decomposition is known to suffer from weak convergence properties, which led to the augmented Lagrangian method.
 It provides stronger convergence properties and requires fewer assumptions than dual ascent (the method behind dual decomposition), but leads to an optimization problem that cannot be solved in a distributed way.
 ADMM has been developed to leverage the decomposability of dual decomposition, and the nice convergence properties of the augmented Lagrangian method \cite{boyd}.
 Theoretical results and convergence properties of ADMM have been thoroughly studied in \cite{boyd,hong2017linear,nishihara2015general,cai2014direct,beck2017first}.
 Studies on parameter tuning have also been done, notably the penalty parameter \cite{ghadimi2015optimal,wohlberg2017admm}.

 The remainder of the paper is organized as follows.
 Section \ref{sec:prelims} formally defines the problem structure we are interested in and establishes the notation used throughout.
-In section \ref{sec:admm}, we give a brief overview of consensus-based ADMM and discuss traditionally used stopping criteria.
-In section \ref{sec:ddw}, we describe our algorithm and prove bounds on the optimality gap and feasibility violation.
-We include numerical results to illustrate our method in section \ref{sec:comp_results}.
+In Section \ref{sec:admm}, we give a brief overview of consensus-based ADMM and discuss traditionally used stopping criteria.
+In Section \ref{sec:cdwd}, we describe our algorithm and prove bounds on the optimality gap and feasibility violation.
+We include numerical results to illustrate our method in Section \ref{sec:comp_results}.